At Last: Celine Dion version

-"At Last" was covered by Canadian singer Celine Dion and included on her eighteenth studio album, A New Day Has Come (2002).
-Dion's version was produced by Humberto Gatica and Guy Roche and released as a promotional single in the United States in November 2002.
-There was no associated music video, and it was the last single released from A New Day Has Come.
+"At Last" was recorded by Canadian singer Celine Dion for her eighteenth studio album, A New Day Has Come (2002).
+Produced by Humberto Gatica and Guy Roche, the track was released as a promotional single in the United States in November 2002.
+No music video was created, and the release served as the album's final single.

-In January 2003, "At Last" peaked at number 16 on Billboards Adult Contemporary chart and number 13 on Radio & Recordss Adult Contemporary chart.
-A live version of this song was included on the A New Day...
-Live in Las Vegas album in 2004, as Dion performed it for four years during her A New Day... show in Las Vegas.
+In January 2003, the song reached number 16 on Billboards Adult Contemporary chart and number 13 on the Radio & Records Adult Contemporary chart.
+A live version was later included on the A New Day...
+Live in Las Vegas album (2004), as Dion performed the song throughout her A New Day... residency on the Las Vegas.

 Critical reception

-Dion's rendition was critically acclaimed.
-Frédéric Garat of RFI wrote that the song is "a lovely exercise which reveals the layer of blues hiding underneath the slightly prim and proper petticoats of the 'international star'."
-Barnes & Noble's Editorial review commented, "Her solid rendition of Etta James's 'At Last' should satisfy her lovelorn fans."
-Sal Cinquemani of Slant Magazine called it "a soulful rendition."
+Critical responses to Dion's interpretation were generally positive.
+Frédéric Garat of RFI described it as "a lovely exercise which reveals the layer of blues hiding underneath the slightly prim and proper petticoats of the 'international star'".

+An editorial review from Barnes & Noble stated that "her solid rendition of Etta James's 'At Last' should satisfy her lovelorn fans".

-Chuck Taylor of Billboard said that this "standard" serves her grown-up fans.
-However, Rob Sheffield of Rolling Stone commented that "she doesn't have the pipes for material defined by Etta James."
-Ken Tucker of Entertainment Weekly agreed, calling it a "pallid cover".
+Sal Cinquemani of Slant Magazine called it "a soulful rendition".
+Chuck Taylor of Billboard wrote that the standard suited Dion's adult‑contemporary audience.
+In contrast, Rob Sheffield of Rolling Stone argued that "she doesn't have the pipes for material defined by Etta James".